 Having an extended and equally standardized business glossary should reap big benefits.
 “That helps Feeding America move from a reactive understanding of what clients do to proactive data to build a profile,” Dalton says, which can encompass things like the frequency of client visits, specific times of months or even days when demand is higher to facilitate planning for volunteers at pantries, and individual food preferences.
 For example, if the data can show which type of food is often chosen by individuals who visit certain client choice model pantries, which operate like small scale grocery stores, that can afford Feeding America’s national office insight about seeking more of those items at discount or donation to send to those particular sites, DelVecchio Dys says.
 “We can have a line of site to incorporate that,” Dalton adds.

-A pilot is currently operating with five food banks, with plans to run through October before developing a final framework based on consolidated feedback by January 2018.
+A pilot is currently operating with five food banks, with plans to run for sometime before developing a final framework based on consolidated feedback.
 Each food bank is attempting to get 20 to 50 of their feeding program partners to leverage the same operational processes to collect the same data points.

 The pilot is being used to understand the depth of knowledge each organization has, how quickly they can adapt to moving off paper to automated environments, and what data they are capable of collecting with some level of standardization that can feed the final framework.
 Data Blueprint is providing recommendations for updates and modifications to technologies so that they will be consistent with the final framework.